Acebond/acebond.github.io/posts/2021-04-07-attacking-kerberos-part-2-unconstrained-delegation.markdown

+---
-# Kerberos Abuse Part 2 - Unconstrained Delegation
+title: Kerberos Abuse Part 2 - Unconstrained Delegation
+---

 We are continuing from Part 1 and leveraging Unconstrained Delegation on HEADHUNTER to gain Domain Admin privileges via the printer bug.